rougin/combustor/README.md

 Combustor
 =========

-Yet another code generator based in command line interface (CLI) for speeding up the developments of web applications  in [CodeIgniter](https://ellislab.com/codeigniter/).
+Yet another code generator console application for [CodeIgniter](https://ellislab.com/codeigniter/) to speed up the development of web applications.
 This library generates [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) interface (with [Bootstrap](http://www.getbootstrap.com), optionally) with an integration of an [ORM library](http://www.doctrine-project.org/).

 Instructions
 ============